krntz/Cluster-based-Sample-Selection/README.md

 ## Note on reuse and/or redistribution of code

-You are free to use the code in this repository (either all of it or parts of it) for research, teaching, or other academic/scholarly pursuits as long as the above paper is cited.
+You are free to use the code and/or data in this repository (either all of it or parts of it) for research, teaching, or other academic/scholarly pursuits as long as the above paper is cited.

 ## Running